 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Chenodal (chenodiol)?
+What should I avoid while taking Chenodal?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.
 Avoid eating foods that are high in fat or cholesterol.

-Chenodal (chenodiol) side effects
+Chenodal side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 worsening or no improvement of your gallstone symptoms;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems--loss of appetite, upper stomach pain, tiredness, easy bruising or bleeding, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

-Less serious side effects may include:
+Common side effects of Chenodal may include:

 mild stomach cramps; or